 Many factors contribute to running a successful car wash.
-The quality of your equipment, a great location, effective marketing strategies… all play a part.
-But in the midst of all these financial or physical investments, it’s important that car wash operators don’t neglect one one of their greatest resources: their employees.
+The quality of your equipment, a great location, and effective marketing strategies… all play a part.
+But in the midst of all these financial or physical investments, it’s important that car wash operators don’t neglect one of their greatest resources: their employees.

 Regardless of the size of your team, it is impossible to overestimate the importance of the human element and personal service in car washes.
-Your employees are the face and voice of your your operation and their conduct and behavior will have a huge impact on how customers see your wash and whether they decide to come back.
+Your employees are the face and voice of your operation, and their conduct and behavior will have a huge impact on how customers see your wash and whether they decide to come back.

 It is essential that all car wash managers give their employees the training and motivation necessary to help them reach their full sales and customer service potential and up to you to ensure your car wash’s employees have the training they need to reach their full sales potential.
 The following ten principles are a great place to start.